 Northside Wines, VIC

 Northcote’s Northside Wines team pride themselves on highlighting the flavours of some of Australia’s most daring and different wine farmers.
-After restrictions were enforced on the hospitality industry in late March, Northside Wines took action fast by taking a deeper look into how they could adapt their offering to keep their customers engaged with the brand and their business alive.
+After restrictions were enforced on the hospitality industry in late March, Northside Wines took action fast.
+Taking a deeper look into how they could adapt.
+This meant modifying their offering to keep their customers engaged with the brand and their business alive.

-Despite temporality closing their doors for wining and dining-in amid coronavirus, Northside Wines began operating as a bottle shop and running promotions on home-delivered wine packages.
+Despite temporality closing their doors for wining and dining-in amid coronavirus, Northside Wines began operating as a bottle shop.
+Running promotions on home-delivered wine packages.
 It also launched ‘Wines Against Sobriety,’ a virtual masterclass for wine enthusiasts and those looking for a unique way to pass the time in isolation.
 Hosted by Northside Wines’ in-house sommelier, customers can now order wine tasting packs and dial into a zoom call to invite the spirit of Northside Wines into their homes.

 During this time of social isolation, it’s no surprise that people of all generations are consuming far more digital content than ever before.
 So why not offer value to their interactions?
 By adapting their service to the online realm, Northside Wines now have the opportunity to build brand loyalty and create real connections with their customers by way of intimate virtual events.